I wrote that you shouldn’t use slideshows on your home page years ago, but it’s time to review and update those reasons again.

 The take home point: Slideshows have tons of downsides and they probably don’t do what you want anyway.
 Just skip them the next time you think you might want to use one.

 1. No One Uses a Website Like That

-Slideshows are predicated on the idea that people will sit around “exploring” and “engaging with” your home page for 10 or 15 seconds at a minimum.
+Slideshows are built with the assumption that people will sit around “exploring” and “engaging with” your home page for 10 or 15 seconds at a minimum.
 That is not how people use the internet.

 Your website visitors will judge your site in as little as 1/20th of a second and will often leave your site entirely within 10-20 seconds.
 Visitors who leave soon won’t grasp what it is your organization does, much less have a chance to sign up for your email newsletter.

 A slideshow is a poor use of the time you have with visitors and might even reduce it because…

 2. Slideshows Slow Things Down